 - Computationally binding: To change her commitment, Alice needs to find a collision (i.e. an r', m') such that h(r'; m') = h(r; m).
-This is hard for a computationally bounded Alice. - Computationally hiding: In order for Bob to find what is the committed value, he needs to invert the given hash function.
+This is hard for a computationally bounded Alice. - Computationally hiding: The main idea is that for Bob to find what is the committed value, he needs to invert the given hash function.
 This is hard for a computationally bounded Bob.
+However, this procedure is only heuristically secure.
+In order to be provably safe, the selected hash function must have special properties.

-- One might think that this scheme is perfectly hiding, since there are infinitely many values that could be committed.
+- The protocol is only heuristically computationally hiding, since one might be able to still get partial information about the message.
+For example, one might learn that the committed value is an odd number.
+The hash function would still be hard to invert, but the committed value is not hidden anymore. - One might also think that this scheme is perfectly hiding, since there are infinitely many values that could be committed.
 We then deduce that even if Bob has unlimited computational power he cannot find the committed value.
 This is not the case, because we have not specified how the hash function looks like.
-For example, it might happen that for a particular value there is no collision, and thus Bob with unlimited computational power would be able to find the committed value. - What if Alice or/and Bob are computationally unbounded?
+For example, it might happen that for a particular value there is no collision, and thus Bob with unlimited computational power would be able to find the committed value.

+• What if Alice or/and Bob are computationally unbounded?

+'''

-1 # p, g, m, n as defined earlier
+p, g, m, n as defined earlier

+1

-2 # $y$ = a random value in $\{1, 2, \dots, p-1\}$
+y = a random value in \{1, 2, ..., p-1\}

+2

-3 # $x$ with $y = g^x \mod p$ is unknown
+x with y = q^x \mod p is unknown

+3

 4

-5 def commit_Alice(m):
+def commit_Alice(m):

+5

-6 Pick a random $r \in \{1,2,\ldots,p-1\}$
+Pick a random r \in \{1, 2, ..., p-1\}

+6

-7 $c = g^m \cdot y^r \mod p$
+c = g^m \cdot y^r \mod p

+7

-8 Send $c$ to Bob
+Send c to Bob

+8

 9

-10 def reveal_Bob( $m, c, r$ ): # Bob receives $m, c, r$ from Alice
+def reveal_Bob(m, c, r): # Bob receives m, c, r from Alice

+10

-11 $\texttt{return} \ c == g^m \cdot y^r \mod p$
+return c == q^m \cdot y^r \mod p

+11

+'''